tangowhisky37/PracticalPerformanceAnalyst/pages/spe_reads/java_performance_optimization.md

 title: Books - Java Performance Optimization
 ---

-The books listed on this page focus on the art of Website Performance Optimization.
+The books listed on this page focus on the art of Java Performance Optimization.

 <table>
 <tr>